pehlert/promocode_generator/README.md

 With Rails:

-  In your model, use the promocode_attribute method to automatically generate a promotional code of length 8 in the before_save hook:
+  In your model, use the promocode_attribute method to automatically generate a promotional code of length 8 in the before_create hook:

   ```ruby
   class Campaign < ActiveRecord::Base